 - Create a campaign that educates the public about a) the risks of overdose in the home and b) how to use naloxone, a medication that rapidly reverses the effects of an opioid overdose.

-- Propose that the Philadelphia Fire Dept/EMS provide naloxone to any individual who uses drugs, regardless of whether they use opioids or have experienced an overdose, in addition to education about widespread fentanyl contamination in other drugs or counterfeit prescription pills.
+- Propose that the Philadelphia Fire Department/EMS provide naloxone to any individual who uses drugs, regardless of whether they use opioids or have experienced an overdose, in addition to education about widespread fentanyl contamination in other drugs or counterfeit prescription pills.

 Grief and “meaning-making”

 The OD Stat team works with two bereavement care providers who provide grief counseling and conduct interviews with the decedent’s next-of-kin.
 These interviews provide important, personal information about their loved one’s lives that are invaluable to the review process.

 Bereavement care provider Laura Vargas emphasizes the benefits of the interviews for the family.
 “Complex grief often follows overdose deaths, and it takes time to process and understand these events.
 This is called meaning-making.
 I’ve found that the OD Stat interview process allows families to share their stories while also making meaning out of them.”

 Laura’s training as a grief counselor has enabled her team to provide crucial support throughout the interview process and allows families to feel safe and secure sharing their difficult stories.
 Several individuals who worked with Laura throughout the OD Stat process have become ongoing clients for grief counseling and/or the support groups.
 The City of Philadelphia offers these services at no cost to the family.

 Laura describes “the comfort that comes to many families when they learn there is a team who cares and recognizes that each victim of the overdose epidemic has a group of people who love them, are grieving them, and do not want this to happen to other families.”